martin-marek/hdr-plus-swift/README.md

 # Burst Photo

-This is a simplified Swift/Metal implementation of HDR+, the backbone of computational photography in Google Pixel phones, described in [Burst photography for high dynamic range and low-light imaging on mobile cameras](http://static.googleusercontent.com/media/www.hdrplusdata.org/en//hdrplus.pdf).
+This is macOS app written in Swift / SwiftUI / Metal that implements a simplified version of HDR+, the computational photography pipeline in Google Pixel phones.
+You can read more about HDR+ in Google's paper [Burst photography for high dynamic range and low-light imaging on mobile cameras](http://static.googleusercontent.com/media/www.hdrplusdata.org/en//hdrplus.pdf).

+You can download it from the [Mac App Store](https://burst.photo/download/) or as a [GitHub release](https://github.com/martin-marek/hdr-plus-swift/releases).

 [![Download on the Mac App Store](https://tools.applemediaservices.com/api/badges/download-on-the-mac-app-store/black/en-us?size=250x83&amp;releaseDate=1632787200&h=e21be504be3b33956ae127d70c1c2cc4)](https://burst.photo/download/)